a-laughlin/a-laughlin.github.io/_posts/2017-08-15-hyper-composable-react-architecture.md

 - Every REST url and returned data structure are their own graphs.
 Wrapping them with GraphQL eliminates many.
 - Increase your threshold for duplication.
 I write this hesitantly, as it goes against my DRY sensibilities.
 That said, duplication primarily causes problems when we duplicate multi-node dependency graphs.
 For example, `setTimeout(dog.woof,0)` fails because we duplicated the 3 node `window.dog.woof` graph without duplicating the `window.dog.noise` graph.
 Imagine taking simple code like `compose(multiplyBy5,add1)(1)`.
 Let's say you use it 10 times, so you save a reference to it :`const add1Times5 = compose(multiplyBy5,add1);`.
 In place of two clear 1-deep graphs and a compose function, you now have a 2-deep operations order dependency graph, a 2-deep execution order graph (if defined in that file...
 3 deep if defined in another file), and you're creating a new name to learn where there was none before.
 Abstraction -feels- like decreasing complexity in the moment, while actually increasing complexity in the system.
 As long as there are no partial dependency graphs possible, duplication + multi-file find/replace is likely faster to change than any abstraction.
 - Avoid object-oriented and imperative code when possible.
 In JavaScript, functional dependency graphs tend to be broad but shallow - 1-2 deep, while OO and imperative dependency graphs tend to be 3+ deep.
 Imperative code encourages n-deep logic and execution order graphs.
 In OO code, each `window.dog.woof` is a 3 deep graph dependent on the n-deep prototype chain.
 OO's concept of 'methods' also often combines it with the imperative approach, making 3 deep references that depend on other 3 deep references, plus n-deep logic and execution order, plus the n-deep prototype chain.
 - Make your components [stars](https://en.wikipedia.org/wiki/Star_(graph_theory)), not trees, where each atom is a node, and composes together atom-type-specific arguments.
 For example, `withStyles` composes together styles in the demo.

+## Demo Implementation
+While the principles may seem long, shallow graphs' simplicity results in implementation simplicity.
+From the [demo readme](https://github.com/a-laughlin/hyper-composable-ui-architecture-demo/blob/master/README.md):
+1. Start with string elements. `'div'`.
+2. Wrap them in compose. `const Div = (...HOCs)=>compose(...HOCs)('div');`
+3. Add React Higher Order Components for attributes, styles, behaviors, data, and everything else
+  - Children via `withItems`
+  - Styles via `withStyles` and `withItemContextStyles`
+  - Events via `pipeClicks`, `pipeChanges`, etc.
+  - Redux data via `withReduxData`
+  - GraphQL data via `withGQLData`
+4. Sprinkle some lodash/fp and recompose
+5. That's it!

 ## Benefits?
 **Flexibility**: Hands down the most flexible architecture I've ever used.
 You can swap out any part.
 Often flip parts around.
 Whatever.
 That's a key benefit of shallow dependency graphs.
 Once I was well into the demo, I realized that even React was swappable.